Privacy Policy for Middleton St George for Patient Data

 Consent

 Middleton St George Dental Care always obtains specific, unambiguous opt in consent from all patients to whom we send direct marketing information.
-This is taken when patients are filling in their personal details form.
+We obtain consent by Middleton St George Dental Care always obtains specific, unambiguous opt in consent from all patients to whom we send direct marketing information.
+This is taken when patients are filling in their personal details form..

 Withdrawal of consent